Louisville, Kentucky And Nationwide Securities Law Practice

 Offering And Registering Securities

-The SEC, and state securities regulators such as the Kentucky Department of Financial Institutions and the Colorado Division of Securities, regulate the offering, registration and sale to investors of financial products or instruments that fall within the broad definition of “securities.”
-Our firm represents corporate and individual clients involving their rights and duties in the issue, offering, registration and sale of securities, including:
+Our clients often need help interacting with government agencies.
+The SEC and state securities regulators, such as the Kentucky Department of Financial Institutions and the Colorado Division of Securities, are some of them.
+These agencies regulate the offering, registration and sale to investors of securities.
+Numerous financial products or instruments fall within this category.

-- Preparing private placement memoranda, subscription agreements and other legal documents on behalf of businesses and individuals involved in the issuance, offering and sale of securities
+- Preparing private placement memoranda, subscription agreements and other legal documents on behalf of businesses and individuals for the issuance, offering and sale of securities

 - Counseling clients on risk disclosure language in securities offering memoranda

-- Actions for fraud or misrepresentation brought pursuant to Section 10(b)(5) of the federal Securities Act of 1933 and Kentucky securities statutes
+- Exposing fraud or misrepresentation claims per Section 10(b)(5) of the federal Securities Act of 1933 and Kentucky securities statutes

 - Actions relating to the offering or sale of oil and gas interests